Code-Institute-Submissions/Simocaso-ms3-casoni_MayResub/README.md

 - Menu
     1. The toggle menu needs to open properly and be responsive.
-    2. All the links in the menu need to work need to redirect the user to the correct link.
+    2. All the links in the menu need to work, and need to redirect the user to the correct link.
     3. The dashboard link has to redirect the user to the dashboard only if the user session is active.
     4. The toggle menu needs to expand all of its links in a full page and minimise itself in small/medium pages.